ibexa/documentation-user/docs/site_organization/working_with_page.md

 ### Targeting block

+Dynamic targeting block provides recommendation of content based on users related to the configured Segments.

 On the **Basic** tab, perform the following actions:

 - In the **Name** box, provide the name of the block.